 One way to uncover your growth engines is to ask, what is the thing people say they come to your church for primarily?
 In some churches, it’s the fellowship and friendliness of the congregation that attracts people.
 People like the fellowship so much, they tell others to come.

 Another church we worked with identified that their growth engine was their worship services.
 The lead pastor and lead worship artist of this church are professional musicians.
 Their congregation loves its worship services!
 We identified the stories, the common threads, the things people are excited about, and through that we discovered what people were talking about outside the church’s walls, and this is what’s bringing people into the church.
 In this case, the church’s primary growth engine was both numerical and spiritual.

 Accelerating Your Church Growth

 Although worship services were this church’s greatest strength, their worship space itself was its worst feature.
 Though people overlooked the less-than-ideal sanctuary because the worship experience was so good, this church could magnify and accelerate its growth if they married their worship space with the worship experience.

 Some churches may not have a strong Sunday morning experience, and yet they’re still growing.
 This may be because they simply have a good location.
 In this case, the location itself may be the growth engine, and so a church would probably be wise not to relocate.
 They also might decide to play up the exterior image and utilize signage to attract the maximum number of visitors—whatever can be communicated from the street to show signs of life.

-For Community Christian Church in Naperville, Illinois, discipleship training is one of its growth engines, so they added a training center to their church.
-After their renovation was completed, Dave Ferguson, lead pastor at Community Christian Church, said, “With the worship room, we’ll reach thousands, but with the training center, we’ll reach tens of thousands.”
+For Community Christian Church in Naperville, Illinois, discipleship training is one of its growth engines, so they added a leadership training center to their church.
+After their renovation was completed, Dave Ferguson, lead pastor at the church said, “With the worship room, we’ll reach thousands, but with the training center, we’ll reach tens of thousands.”
 The training space played into their culture of multiplication and developing new leaders.